▌ ▐ ▐▀▌ █ █▀▌ ▐▀▌ ▌ ▐ ▐▌▐▌ ▐▀▀ ▀▌▐▌▐▀ █▒▒▒▒▒▒▒▒▒▒▒▓▒▒▒▒█▒▒▒▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓

 provides theoretical justification for integrating search with

 credits: design and font inspired by Seth Able's LoRD, some images converted to ANSI using ManyTools, original drawing of me by anonymous.

-last updated on thirteen october, two thousand nineteen.
+last updated on eight june, two thousand twenty.